 Since the target to be observed cannot be seen in an acquisition image once the IFU has been deployed, it is often difficult to assess whether or not the telescope is presetting to the desired position.
 For this reason, the following is required:

-- A 5' x 5' Digitized Sky Survey view of the field centered on the preset coordinates of the telescope.
+- A 5' x 5' Digitized Sky Survey view of the field centered on the IFU target coordinates (which are different from the preset coordinates of the telescope!).
 The field of view of the chosen IFU mode should be clearly indicated on the chart, together with the the distance between the center of the IFU field of view and the closest visible star.
 The requirement of using the DSS is mandatory, and motivated by the need to ensure that all the objects in the finding chart can be identified in the Guidecam display used at the telescope.

-- The finding chart plugin to SkyCat provides a convenient way to prepare ESO-compliant finding charts also for IFU users.
+- The Unified GuideCam Tool provides a convenient way to prepare ESO-compliant finding charts also for IFU users.